somedatapacket/docs.humio.com/content/appendix/instance_sizing.md

 For AWS, we recommend starting with these instance types.
-This represents setups that can hold 48h compressed ingest data in RAM; powerful enough to do a full tablescan of ~24h data in less than 10 seconds.
+This represents setups that can hold 48h compressed ingest data in RAM; powerful enough to do a full table scan of ~24h data in less than 10 seconds.

 | Instance Type | Daily Ingest | RAM | vCPUs | Notes |
 |---------------|--------------|-----|-------|-------|